MonashDeepNeuron/HPP/src/chapter2/operators.md

 # Operators

 Operators are unique symbols that are used to perform changes to data.
 They often have infix notation with some having prefix or postfix notation.
-In C++, all operators are functions however, they are built into the language fpr primitive data types.
+In C++, all operators are functions however, they are built into the language for primitive data types.

 ## Basic Arithmetic

 So enough about types and values.
 Lets write some code that does something.
-In C++ there are a lot, and I mean a lot of operators but we will only cover the arithmetic based one this week.
+In C++ there are a lot, and I mean a lot of operators but we will only cover the arithmetic based ones this week.
 The first ones we will look at are the basic arithmetic operators.
 These include your standard:

 - `+` - Addition
 - `-` - Subtraction